tegxy/Landing-Page-Project/README.md

 - Mixing units and using them at the appropriate time
 - Adding media queries
 - More knowledge on divs, their height and width
-- how to also use psuedo-classes and hover states
+- How to also use psuedo-classes and hover states
+- Making site compatile to other device resolutions

 There are still other things i need to learn and I'll still need to keep practicing.